sahgoku/Notified/README.md

 # Notified
-It is an Android library that informs the user of the number of his last unread notifications...
+Notified is an Android library that informs the user of the number of his last unread notifications...

 ### Usage
 Step 1.
 Add the JitPack repository to your build file